 Yes, SecretAgent.
 I had been traveling around the world and had recently arrived in Toronto, Canada to visit and stay with a close girlfriend, her husband, and two small children.
 They were situated outside the city in a beautiful log cabin nestled by trees of every glorious colour, and surrounded by bulbs bursting forth with happy flowers.
 We spent a relaxing few days or so catching up, talking life, drinking hot chocolate, and being entertained and exhausted by small children.
 But on the last day of my stay we weren’t to stay in by the fire.
 My girlfriend’s husband was an army officer and I had been invited to join them in Toronto for the annual army ball.
 It was a big, posh event with fancy food, flowing champagne and visiting English royalty.
 Dressed to the nines in borrowed black velvet that clung to every part of my terrain I was feeling excited for the night ahead.
 And I had a pre-arranged date.
 He was the best friend of my friend’s husband, personable and charming, attractively sharp and debonaire, looking like a newly initiated member of the rat pack in his his freshly pressed Italian suit, he worked as an undercover agent and had just returned from a mission in Afghanistan, his disguise beard shaven off only that day, and his liveliness and vigour for life was infectious to everyone around him.
 Note: He was also married, and had left his wife and newborn baby at home for the evening.

 And so, it was nothing.
 The night started with all of us sharing a glass of champagne, engaged in great conversation and eating any of the hors’d’oeuvre that wandered past temptingly on a plate.
 But as we sat down at our designated table and found ourselves next to each other SecretAgent unveiled his secret agent.
-He was full of wild stories, devilish humour, and the energy he was giving out was anything but that of a taken man.
+He was full of wild stories, devilish humour, and the daring energy he was giving out was anything but that of a taken man.
 He paid keen attention to my wine glass, making sure to refill it if it started looking thirsty, always keeping his focus entirely on my person.
 And as we started on dessert his focus only intensified.
 “Where did you come from?”, “you are breath-taking”, “where do you travel to next?
 Maybe I could meet you there?”.
+He was audacious and dauntless.
 Thinking that SecretAgent was being a little forward and perhaps forgetting the existence of wifey I had a quick word of concern with my friend.
 She expressed surprise at SecretAgent’s bold manner but was convinced that his intentions were friendly, and promised to keep an eye out for any frisky naughtiness in the meantime.

 However, thankfully my friend had been keeping an eye out as promised as she happily informed me of the missing details the next day.
 Apparently her husband had come to the rescue and man-handled SecretAgent and I away to the safety of the shared hotel room that we were all intended to sleep in.
 I was put to bed and SecretAgent was banished to sleep on the other side of the room.
 But when the lights were out I proceeded to remove my top and attempt to climb “like a tiger” on all fours across the obstacle of each bed, including one containing two small children.
 My mission was to get to SecretAgent.
 Word was that I put on ‘quite the show’.
 Perhaps there had been something other than wine fuelling my obscene antics?
 Never before had I behaved in such an uncontrolled lascivious fashion after a glass of wine or five.
 And I can’t help but speculate that SecretAgent may have had a ‘briefcase’ of antidotes that could assist on such occasions.
-But by the next morning the only thing in my head was a will to survive the most incredibly painful hangover I had ever experienced.
-That and the feeling of relief to have avoided being poked by such a danger seeking, drink spiking(?), marriage faking, ingenuine, non-valiant, similarly short but not so attractive try-hard version of Tom Cruise.
+But by the next morning the only thing in my head was a will to survive the most incredibly painful near death hangover I had ever experienced.
+That and the feeling of relief to have escaped being poked by such a danger seeking, drink spiking(?), marriage faking, ingenuine, non-valiant, similarly short but not so attractive try-hard version of Tom Cruise.
 Time to put this one to bed, with a clear head.
 I’m getting me some maple syrup and bacon and turning up the oven.
 This one has to be tasty, for sure.
 And this time I’m going to remember every moment of it.

 Further note: I was lucky enough to have had a friend looking out for me on this particular occasion but drink spiking is no laughing matter and certainly can’t be forgiven with a plate of fatty goodness accompanied by a story shaming.
 If this happens or has happened to you the best course of action is to seek medical advice and emotional support, and report any suspicious goings-on to the police.
 I have no proof if I was a victim to such foul play but am so grateful that I didn’t fall victim and become his foul prey.